List of Hyundai Motor Company manufacturing facilities: Hyundai Motor India (HMIL)

-Formed in May 1996, Hyundai Motor India (HMIL) started its operations producing its first model in September 1998, the Santro.
+Formed in May 1996, Hyundai Motor India Limited (HMIL) started its operations producing its first model in September 1998, the Santro.
 HMIL is the global export hub for compact cars for emerging markets.
 HMIL has two manufacturing plants in Irungattukottai and Sriperumbudur in Tamil Nadu, both near the city of Chennai.
 In 2021, the cumulative production exceeded 10 million units.
 In 2019, additional electric vehicle production lines were established to start assembly production (CKD) of Kona Electric, and partial assembly production (SKD) of Ioniq 5 was decided in August 2022.